Northcote

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Northcote has 116 active public transport stops offering a mix of light rail and bus services.
-These are served by 17 routes that facilitate 9,851 weekly passenger trips in total.
+These stops are served by 17 routes, providing a total of 9,851 weekly passenger trips.
 Residents enjoy excellent transport accessibility, with an average distance of 148 meters to the nearest stop.
-The area is predominantly residential, with most commuters traveling outward.
-Car remains the primary mode of transportation at 61%, followed by train at 12% and cycling at 10%.
-Vehicle ownership stands at 0.8 per dwelling, below the regional average.
+Most residents commute outward from this primarily residential area.
+Car remains the dominant mode of transport at 61%, followed by train at 12% and cycling at 10%.
+Vehicle ownership averages 0.8 per dwelling, below the regional average.

-According to the 2021 Census, 53.3% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 1,407 trips per day across all routes, equating to approximately 84 weekly trips per individual stop.
-A map accompanies the data, displaying the 100 nearest stops to the location's centerpoint.
+According to the 2021 Census, a high 53.3% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 1,407 trips per day across all routes, equating to approximately 84 weekly trips per individual stop.
+The map accompanying this data shows the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport